oracle/oracle-database-operator/docs/privateai/oke-logging.md

 3. the relevant Pod name
 4. the main application container

-If the same lines are visible in both `kubectl logs` and OCI Logging, the OKE telemetry path is working.
+If the same lines are visible in both `kubectl logs` and OCI Logging, then the OKE telemetry path is working.

 ## Step 5: Troubleshoot Missing Logs

-If logs are missing in OCI Logging, check in this order.
+If logs are missing in OCI Logging, then check for the cause in this order.

 ### 1. Verify `kubectl logs` first